CSA-OCP-GER/azure-serverless-bootcamp/Module 2 - CosmosDB data/readme.md

 * You must have the app working from module 1.
 Feel free to use the answers folder if you want to jump ahead and open that solution in VS Code.
 * For easy debugging I recommend installing the Azure CosmosDB Visual Studio Code extension or the Azure Storage Explorer
-* You'll also need to make an HTTP POST, so I suggest getting an HTTP tester like [Postman](https://www.getpostman.com/apps)
+* You'll also need to make an HTTP POST, so I suggest getting an HTTP tester like [Postman](https://www.getpostman.com/apps) or even easier use the VIsual Studio Code Extension [REST Client](https://github.com/Huachao/vscode-restclient).

 ## Challenge